enyioman/Project3/project3.md

 ![Node up](./media/nodeserv.png)

-f every thing goes well, you should see Server running on port 5000 in your terminal.
+If every thing goes well, you should see Server running on port 5000 in your terminal.

 ![Express up](./media/expresswel.png)